levino/shipyard/.changeset/fix-undefined-title-issue.md

 "@levino/shipyard-blog": patch
 ---

-Fix undefined title issue when no page title is defined
+Do not show the string "undefined" when page title is not provided.
+Fix #17.